luaman/sauer-cvs/bin_unix/readme.txt

 3) Re-run the "sauerbraten_unix" script from the root Sauerbraten directory if it succeeded.

-The servers (bin_unix/linux_server or bin_unix/native_server) should need no libs other than  libstdc++, no external files, no sound or video - just run it.
+The servers (bin_unix/linux_server or bin_unix/native_server) should need no libs other than libstdc++ and zlib, no external files, no sound or video - just run it.
 Server ports are fixed at UDP 28785 and UDP 28786, currently.

+Note that the "sauerbraten_unix" script is set up to write any files (saved maps, configs, etc.) into the user's home directory at "~/.sauerbraten".